Antonella Gambotto-Burke: MAMA ft. Antonella

 From June 2019 to February 2020, Gambotto-Burke hosted The Antonella Show, her own programme on London's independent Boogaloo Radio, which featured guests such as the acclaimed producer and composer Magnus Fiennes, the award-winning sculptor Beth Carter, former PiL bassist Jah Wobble and other internationally recognised artists and writers.
 She only stopped, she said on air in January 2020, to commence work on Apple: Sex, Drugs, Motherhood and the Recovery of the Feminine.

 Gambotto-Burke told the BBC that she started singing in 2021, after lockdown, on the advice of a Grammy-Award-winning producer and former Creation Records CEO Alan McGee.

 She founded the band MAMA ft.
 Antonella with Monaghan in late 2022.
 Their debut single, the electronic dance track "I Want What I Want", had over 36,000 Spotify streams in the first few weeks.
 "A River Running Wild", the first single from the first album, was called "revelatory", likened to the work of Nick Cave by critics, and was followed by the single "Some Love".

 In a radio interview with Gambotto-Burke, Alan McGee revealed that in her twenties, she had refused his offer of singing with the Jesus and Mary Chain on the basis of "shyness".
 He said that she is "forever surprising".

-Commercial Road / A Call to Light, the opening track of Apex Predators, was, in October and November 2025, #1 for three consecutive weeks on an independent radio alliance's international chart.
+Commercial Road / A Call to Light, the opening track of Apex Predators, was, in October and November 2025, #1 for four consecutive weeks on an American independent radio station's international chart, and #5 on a national Canadian indie radio station's annual chart.

 "Apex Predators", MAMA ft.
-Antonella's debut album, was described by British critic Kris Needs in Electronic Sound magazine as "a riveting stone killer".
-In October 2025, MAMA was voted by the GRAMMY Awards committee into the first ballot for two categories - Best Rock Album for Apex Predators and Best New Artist.
+Antonella's debut album, was described by critic Kris Needs in Electronic Sound magazine as "a riveting stone killer" and, by critic Chris Bound, as a "thrilling fusion of alt-blues, roadhouse rock, darkwave, and gothic Americana, haunted by the ghosts of Patti Smith, Nick Cave, and Amy Winehouse, yet entirely their own beast.
+The result is a narcotic swirl of beauty and brutality."

+MAMA made the 2026 GRAMMY Awards longlist in two categories - Best Rock Album and Best New Artist on a "zero PR budget" and after only four gigs.

+In February 2026, Gambotto-Burke, who co-produced the album in addition to writing the lyrics and melodies, and singing, announced that her band had made the longlist for British Music Producers Guild Awards in three categories: Album of the Year, Self-Producing Artist of the Year, and, for her partner's work on the album, Producer of the Year.